MckennaCisler/wikispeedia/README.md

 _A necessary part of any README!_

 ## How to use server 'library'

+#### command and response structure
+All commands to the server must be JSON with a 'command' field.
+For built-ins this field defines the basic functionality desired by the client, and it is recommended that lobby systems built on the framework follow this convention.

+Responses and messages to the client from the built-ins are also JSON, and each has a 'type' field denoting the meaning or context of the message and an 'error' field where the value is a short description of any error that occurred, or an empty string if no errors occurred.
+This pattern is also recommended to be followed for standardization of communication between the client and server.

 #### built-in commands
 All built-in commands send a response to the client with a field "error" which is an empty string if the operation succeeded and a short description of the error if not.
 None of these commands are case sensitive, meaning that commands only differing from these in case cannot be used as one's own commands.

 ##### Command List
 - set\_player\_id: sets the id of the client which sent the message
     - \{ "command":"set\_player\_id", "player_id": *put ID here* \}